gjr80/weewx-gw1000/README.md

 The Ecowitt Gateway driver utilises the Ecowitt LAN/Wi-Fi Gateway API thus using a pull methodology for obtaining data from the gateway device rather than the push methodology used by other drivers.
 This has the advantage of giving the user more control over when the data is obtained from the gateway device.

-The Ecowitt Gateway driver can be operated as a traditional WeeWX driver where it is the source of loop data or it can be operated as a WeeWX service where it is used to augment loop data produced by another driver.
+The Ecowitt Gateway driver can be operated as a traditional WeeWX driver where it is the source of loop data, or it can be operated as a WeeWX service where it is used to augment loop data produced by another driver.

 ## Pre-Requisites ##